Shahin Imranov

 best known for winning two featherweight silver medals at European championships.

 Career

 Imranov won a silver medal at the 2002 European Amateur Boxing Championships.
 He qualified for the 2004 Summer Olympics by ending up in second place at the 2nd AIBA European 2004 Olympic Qualifying Tournament in Warsaw, Poland.
 In the 2004 Olympics boxing tournament he was defeated in the second round of the featherweight (57 kg) division by the eventual gold medal winner, Russian Alexei Tichtchenko.

 He repeated his 2002 championship success at the 2006 European Amateur Boxing Championships.
 At the world championships of 2007 he was upset by Indian Anthresh Lalit Lakra.
-At the 2008 Olympics he retired with an elbow injury in his semifinal against Khedafi Djelkhir and won Bronze, he was trailing 2–5.
+At the 2008 Olympics, he retired with an elbow injury in his semifinal bout against France's Khedafi Djelkhir and won bronze, he was trailing 2–5.